preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

-Read and Understood - Notify and Read Receipt
+Read and understood - notify and read receipt
 ===============================================

 When a controlled document is published, you can choose to send a notification to some users, and when doing so, can also choose to receive read receipts, to make sure the notification has reached them.
 The notifications are sent when the document is approved for publishing.